Contributions

 Analytics

 Tracking the player journey was crucial in building a sticky, engaging, and enjoyable experience.
-Analytics hooks were embedded at every stage of the “First Time User Experience” to monitor where players might begin to feel fatigued or where they may desire adjustments in their onboarding process.
-Every screen, button, and interaction was tracked to identify patterns, helping us understand which features players frequently revisited.
+Analytic hooks were embedded at every stage of the “First Time User Experience” (FTUE) to monitor where players might begin to feel fatigued or want to engage with a new goal.
+Every screen, button, and interaction was tracked to identify these patterns, helping us understand which features players frequently revisited.

 Cross-Platform

 Quidditch Champions launched simultaneously on PlayStation 4/5, Xbox Series X/S/One, PC, and Steam Deck, with the Nintendo Switch release following shortly after.
 This was a significant effort, requiring strict adherence to each platform’s specific policies.
-Beyond performance optimization, a large portion of the work fell to the UI team, ensuring that all inputs were captured accurately, platform-specific terminology was correctly reflected, and the game integrated seamlessly with the native software of each console.
+Beyond performance optimization, a large portion of the work fell to the UI team, ensuring that all inputs were captured accurately, interaction paradigms met user expectations, platform-specific terminology was correctly reflected, and the game integrated seamlessly with the native OS of each console.

 This attention to detail allowed for a smooth, consistent experience (with cross-play), across all platforms.